 Want to know how content curation fits into your overall marketing strategy?
 You’re in the right place.
 This guide will walk you through the basics of sourcing and sharing content as a way to connect with your audience and extend your brand reach.

 First, let’s start with the basics.

-Still not sure how this fits into your marketing strategy?
+Still not sure how this fits into your content curation strategy?
 Keep reading to understand why your business should be thinking about content curation.